 - How to Create a User in Docker Container Without Docker File?

-2. Create a User With a Specific GID in Ubuntu
+2. Create a User with Only Specific GID

 You can create a new group with your desired GID from the terminal using the groupadd